Interplay of strong correlations and covalency in ionic band insulators: Conclusions

 We thank CSIR and DST (India) for research funding.
+This work was supported by NSF DMR-1237565.
 Additional support (MJ) was provided by NSF Materials Theory grant DMR1728457.
-Our simulations used an open source implementation\cite{Hafer} of the hybridization expansion continuous-time quantum Monte Carlo algorithm\cite{Comanac} and the ALPS\cite{Bauer} libraries.
-The CTQMC simulations were conducted on the computational resouces provided by Louisiana Optical Network Initiative (LONI) and HPC@LSU.
+Dasari acknowledges the hospitality of the Department of Physics \& Astronomy and the Center for Computation \& Technology at Louisiana State University.
+Our simulations used an open source implementation\cite{hafermann2013efficient} of the hybridization expansion continuous-time quantum Monte Carlo algorithm\cite{werner2006continuous}, the ALPS\cite{bauer2011alps} and the TRIQS\cite{seth2016triqs} libraries.
+The CTQMC simulations were conducted on the computational resources provided by Louisiana Optical Network Initiative (LONI), HPC@LSU computing and National Supercomputing Mission(PARAM Yukti), India.